divalentino/PDF-document-redaction-service-using-bert/README.md

 # flask-testing-BertForTokenClassification-transformers

-A simple Flask-based web app implementing huggingface's `BertForTokenClassification`, which receives a request containing a sentence (or string of sentences), and returns arrays of tokens with their associated BIO-formatted labels.
+A simple Flask-based web app implementing huggingface's `BertForTokenClassification`, which receives a request containing a sentence (or array of sentences), and returns arrays of tokens with their associated BIO-formatted labels.
 Based off the approach taken here: https://www.depends-on-the-definition.com/named-entity-recognition-with-bert/

 ## Usage